 So anyway, here's a list of 5 reasons why guys should learn how to Zumba.

-Sure he's a professional dancer and in amazing, but that doesn't mean that you too can become a pretty amazing dancer and in really good shape yourself as well someday!
+Sure he's a professional dancer and in amazing shape, but that doesn't mean that you too can become a pretty amazing dancer and in really good shape yourself as well someday!

-Check out this article from Men's Health if you don't believe me: http://www.mensfitness.com/training/cardio/why-she-loves-beto-perez-zumba-fitness
+Check out this article from Men's Fitness if you don't believe me!

 Zumba is a great place to learn how to move your body in all sorts of ways and look awesome and sexy.
 Think about Usher and all of those cool music video dance guys.
 You're probably not gonna learn how to do backflips in class, but you will learn a lot of cool and interesting dance moves that you can use when you're out in the club or anywhere that there's music playing.
 I mean come on, don't you want to be able to do something other than the "sprinkler" or "grocery cart"?

 Besides, all women know that men who can keep a beat on the dance floor, can keep a beat in the bedroom.

 3. You get a Great, Fun, Cardio Workout

 If you usually do your cardio on the elliptical, treadmill, or run outside, Zumba is a great way to mix things up.
 You don't have to replace all of your cardio with Zumba, but just one class a week will be enough to make a difference and keep you from getting bored.
 Plus with the exciting music, you'll be too busy having fun dancing around to notice how quickly the hour goes by!